JetBrains/kotlin-web-site/docs/reference/visibility-modifiers.md

 * `public` --- any client who sees the declaring class sees its `public` members.

 *NOTE* for Java users: outer class does not see private members of its inner classes in Kotlin.

+When overriding a `protected` method leaving blank modifier the actual one will be `protected`.

 Examples: